Neo945/PizzaShop/README.md

 ```
 ## Extras
-Set DEBUG as False in order to see the default JSON response.
+Set DEBUG to False in order to see the default JSON response.